bakshienator77/Stealthy-Terrain-Aware-Reconnaissance-and-Search/README.md

 ## Repo for Stealthy Terrain-Aware Multi-Agent Active Search

-Unofficial name: STAR this if you have GUTS
+Unofficial name: S.T.A.R. this if you have G.U.T.S.

 Example of a Target being Detected | Desert mountainous Search Region :-----------------------------:|:-----------: